Naayak

-Production began on 9 November 2011, and principal photography began on 7 February 2012.
+Production began on 9 November 2011 and principal photography began on 7 February 2012.
 The film was extensively shot in Hyderabad and Kolkata, while a couple of the songs were shot in Dubai, Iceland, and Slovenia, making Naayak the first Indian film to be shot in Slovenia.
 Filming ended on 29 December 2012.

-Released during the season of the Makara Sankranti festival on 9 January 2013, on 1589 screens worldwide, the film received generally positive reviews from critics and was a modest commercial success, emerging as the fifth highest-grossing Telugu film of 2013.
+Naayak was released on 9 January 2013 on 1,589 screens worldwide, during the season of the Makara Sankranti, where it received generally positive reviews from critics and emerged as the fifth highest-grossing Telugu film of 2013, grossing over ₹84 crore at the box office with a distributors' share of ₹46.5 crore.

 Plot

-Siddharth Naayak kills Central Minister Rawat's brother, Taxi Seth, and his henchmen to save four men.
-Rawat orders a CBI officer to catch the criminal so that he may be executed.
-Ram "Cherry" Charan works a software engineer in CgTrix, Hyderabad, who is a dead ringer for Siddharth.
-Cherry's uncle Jilebi, the CEO of CgTrix, unexpectedly runs into trouble, angering the local Don, Babji.
-Cherry saves Jilebi from Babji by manipulation, but in the process becomes romantically interested in Babji's sister, Madhu.
-After Cherry saves several children from a mafia don, Madhu reciprocates his love.
-This angers Babji and he goes to kill Cherry but is shocked when he sees what he thinks is Cherry assassinating the DGP of West Bengal.
-The CBI Officer also misunderstands, believing that Cherry is responsible for the two murders, although Siddharth is the real murderer.
-With Jilebi, the CBI Officer goes to Kumbh Mela at Haridwar in pursuit of Cherry.
-As Rawat is offering holy rituals, the CBI Officer catches Cherry and holds him, however, Siddharth rises from the Ganges and stabs Rawat with a trident, after which he fights with all of Rawat's guards.
-As he is about to kill Rawat, the CBI Officer attacks him with a taser and arrests him, thereby exonerating Cherry.
+Central Minister Rawat's brother Taxi Seth and his henchmen are killed by a person named Siddharth Naayak in order to save his friends.
+Rawat orders a CBI officer to catch the fugitive in order to have him executed.
+Meanwhile, Siddharth's doppelganger Charan alias "Cherry" works as a software engineer in CgTrix, Hyderabad.
+Cherry's uncle Jilebi, who is the CEO of CgTrix, unexpectedly runs into trouble by angering the local gangster named Babji.
+Cherry saves Jilebi from Babji by manipulating him, where he becomes romantically interested in Babji's sister Madhu.
+After Cherry saves several children from a group of human traffickers led by Dassu, Madhu reciprocates his love.

+Meanwhile, Siddharth sneaks into the police headquarters and kills the DGP of West Bengal, with a gun, where the CBI officer confusingly believes that Cherry killed DGP, although Siddharth is the real culprit.
+With Jilebi, the CBI officer goes to Kumbh Mela in pursuit of Cherry.
+As Rawat is offering holy rituals, the CBI officer catches Cherry and holds him, but Siddharth stabs Rawat with a trishula.
+However, the CBI Officer attacks him with a taser and arrests him, thereby releasing Cherry.
+Later on the way back, Cherry learns about Siddharth's past.